-The maternal and child health program provides various services to improve the health and well being of women and children within the community and focuses on one health priority issue over a three year contract period.
+The Maternal and Child Health Services Program provides various benefits to improve the health and well being of women and children within the community and focuses on one health priority issue over a certain contract period.

 Health Priority Issue: